cademirci/birthday-keeper/README.md

-# jda
+# birthday-keeper

-A junior developer assignment answer code via Node.js and Sqlite.
+A simple Node.js program in order to do understand and practice basics of using Node.js with a Sequelize database.

 ## usage